French startups are back again at CES

 This week, we’ve put together a panel focused on the French hardware resurgence.
 France’s Minister of State for Digital Affairs Axelle Lemaire is going to join me with Netatmo founder and CEO Fred Potter, and Devialet co-founder and CEO Quentin Sannié.
 This is happening tomorrow on our stage and website at 10 AM (7 PM in France).

-I’ll also be interviewing France’s former Prime Minister François Fillon.
+I’ll also be interviewing France’s former Prime Minister François Fillon to get some of his views on startups and innovation.
 He’s also candidate for the 2017 presidential election for the main conservative party.
-Let’s find out his views on startups and innovation.
 He’ll be on stage at 1 PM (10 PM in France).

 2017 is going to be a political year as the presidential election is approaching quickly.
 So it’s interesting to see candidates coming all the way to Las Vegas to show that they care about startups.
 And yet, politicians come and go.
 But there’s one thing for sure.
 French hardware startups are here to stay.Featured Image: Christophe Pelletier/Flickr UNDER A CC BY-SA 2.0 LICENSE